cs-ed/edtech-plan-afrewin/README.md

 #### In-Class Activities

 **Daily Warm-Up via Google Jamboard or Google Form (Peer Instruction)**
-* A question with discrete options is posed.
+* A question with discrete options is posed within a Jamboard or Form.
 * Students consider and submit their answers individually.
 * Students discuss their answers with their partner, outlining the reasoning behind their response.
 * Students are given a chance to resubmit or change their answer.
 * The correct answer is reviewed, with students sharing their (or their partner's) reasoning with the entire class.
+* Note: While students will access the warm-up on their computer stations, the warm-up and its results should be displayed to the classroom on the LCD projector to facilitate discussion.

 Peer instruction "explicitly incorporates opportunities for students to explain their reasoning and engage in argumentation, practices that help students integrate new information with existing knowledge and revise their mental models" (Knight & Brame, 2018).
 It also allows for immediate feedback, allowing students to reflect on their misunderstanding and monitor their own understanding (Knight & Brame, 2018).
 The warm-up question can be framed to review the previous day's lesson or to spiral review from prior concepts.
 Questions that uncover common student misconceptions are particularly beneficial to helping students discover why that idea is incorrect (Knight & Brame, 2018).
 This is also a good format for helping students practice debugging a provided program.

 **Video Tutorials (Curated by CodeHS or AP Classroom)**
+* The videos will be played for the class on the LCD projector.
-* Students will complete guided notes while watching these short videos.
+* Students will complete guided notes while watching.
+* The class will discuss the notes to ensure that the students wrote the correct information.

 All students will benefit from completing guided notes.
 The blanks "serve as strong prompts and scaffolding to direct students' attention to the lecture, as well as to the content of their notes" (Chen et al., 2016).
-Additionally, the videos are available to students on-demand, allowing students to access them as needed for review or clarification.
+Additionally, the videos will be available to students on-demand, allowing students to access them as needed for review or clarification.

 **Check for Understanding (Short Quizzes on CodeHS)**
-* After completing their guided notes, students will complete a short "quiz."
+* After completing their guided notes and corresponding class discussion, students will complete a short "quiz."

-The instructor can use the results of the checks for understanding to guide a class discussion to address any misconceptions the students may have.
+The instructor can use the results of the checks for understanding to address any misconceptions the students in a class discussion or following lesson.
 In addition, the following day's warm up can be used to reinforce these ideas and help students solidify their reasoning.

 **Examples & Coding Exercises**
 * An example of specific types of coding are provided each lesson.